Name: Dwarf Crocodile (Osteolaemus tetraspis)

 Crocodilians were once abundant in many tropical waters around the world.
 Crocodiles, along with their relatives the alligators, caimans, and gavials, are ancient animals that walked the Earth alongside the dinosaurs.
-Throughout history, crocodiles have been both feared and respected by people.
+Throughout history, crocodiles, including the dwarf crocodile have been both feared and respected by people.
 The ancient Egyptians believed crocodiles were a river god that had to be appeased by the annual sacrifice of a beautiful virgin.

 The art of some African peoples depicts crocodiles as water spirits and messengers to the supernatural world.
 This reverence, however, has not spared crocodilians from destruction at the hand of humans.